lehins/python-wepay/docs/source/index.rst

 Quickstart Guide
 ----------------

-This package suppose to make it easier to construct and send API calls in more Pythonic way rather than building dictionary with parameters and simply sending it to WePay servers.
+This package suppose to make it easier to construct and perform API calls in a more Pythonic way rather than building dictionary with parameters and simply sending it to WePay servers.

-Just like with official SDK the core of this package is :class:`wepay.WePay` class, which needs to be instantiated with valid ``access_token`` and ``production`` arguments of your WePay Application, after which API calls can be made.
+Just like with official SDK the core of this package is :class:`wepay.WePay` class, which needs to be instantiated with a valid ``access_token`` and ``production`` arguments of your WePay Application, after which API calls can be made.
 All methods within ``WePay`` object mimic API calls from official `Documentation <https://www.wepay.com/developer>`_ in the way that normally